-At the end of the week, you'll want to tally up your daily activities in the "Actual" line, under the goals at the top of the page, as well as your product sold/FYC for the week and then transfer them to the appropriate "Quarterly ScoreCard" in the back of the planner.
+At the end of the week, you'll want to tally up your daily activities in the "totals" line on the grid across the bottom of the calendar pages as well as the "total" line on the grid on the lower right calendar page.
+Transfer these weekly totals to the appropriate Quarterly Scorecard in the back of the planner.